chenkamin/picasso/README.md

 endpoints:
-POST api/v1/signup
+- POST api/v1/signup
-POST api/v1/login
+- POST api/v1/login
-POST api/v1/upload
+- POST api/v1/upload
-if you are using postman:
+-if you are using postman:
-you can view postman collection int he project and import it to postman if needed if you are not using postman here are some Curl examples:
+-you can view postman collection int he project and import it to postman if needed if you are not using postman here are some Curl examples:

 POST -signup: curl --location --request POST 'localhost:3000/api/v1/signup' \